nordugrid/arc-ansible/README.md

 If `almalinux` - use `rocky`

-Note: Should in some way be extracted automatically from the server creation scripts.
-But needs some sanitasion to match the Nordugrid repo names.

 ### nordugrid_os_v
 The os version of the ARC server.
 Used to point to the correct Nordugrid repo.